 Ready to Enclose

-I especially took extra care not to let any part of the design overflow the frame edges so it can be enclosed easily.
-The Enclosure design is ready, I will share them soon so everyone can order the plexiglasses from their local suppliers.
-I am planning to offer these on Zaribo.com after finding a reliable and affordable supplier.
+We especially took extra care not to let any part of the design overflow the frame edges so it can be enclosed easily.
+The Enclosure design is ready, we will share them soon so everyone can order the plexiglasses from their local suppliers. we are planning to offer these on Zaribo.com after finding a reliable and affordable supplier.

 We will keep you updated